 They wouldn’t listen when I told them I am not buying any more cards nor could I afford to keep blowing money only for them to have some excuse and want another code

-They screenshot ‘proof’ of other people getting their money.
+They screenshot ‘ proof’ of other people getting their money.
 It seemed legit at first, after thinking about it, how do I know they didn’t make a fake text?
+This guy wanted my freaking card information for ‘Paypal’ I seriously doubt those people wanted to give that pos their card information.

 Anyone can get scammed, but folks like me are more vulnerable.
 Yeah, I am stupid for falling for it.
 At least I learned from it and I know what to look out for.